PIDDL/ShadeWatcher/pass-2.md

   - Each node (Process, File, Socket) is created with specific properties.
   - A unique hash is generated for each node based on its properties.
   - Nodes are stored in separate tables based on their type (ProcNodeTable, FileNodeTable, SocketNodeTable).
-  - Hash tables enable O(1) lookup time for any node using its hash.

 - **Edge Creation and Storage:**
   - Edges represent relationships between nodes (e.g., process reading file).